5 Simple Ways to Protect Your Dachshund in Cold Weather

 Dachshund Coats

-As your doxie gets older, it becomes even harder to regulate their body temperature.
+As your Dachshund ages, it becomes even harder to regulate their body temperature.

 To help keep your Dachshund warm this winter, I recommend getting a couple of coats or sweaters to keep them warm and dry when going outside for walks and potty time.

-The DJANGO Puffer Coat is my #1 choice for my own Dachshunds, Gretta and Eko (pictured below).
+The DJANGO Puffer Coat is a great choice for keeping your Dachshund warm during winter.
+Both of my minis, Gretta and Eko absolutely love theirs! (pictured below)

 The Django Brand link is an affiliate link and I will receive a commission if you click through and make a purchase, at no cost to you.

-After your chilly walks outside, gently wipe off your dog’s paws, belly, and legs with a damp cloth or dog grooming wipes.
-This helps to to prevent irritation from any salt or ice melt chemicals on the sidewalks.
+After your chilly walks outside, gently wipe off your long dog’s paws, belly, and legs with a warm damp cloth or dog grooming wipes.
+This helps to prevent irritation from any salt or ice melt chemicals on the sidewalks.

 Also remove any ice balls stuck between their toes or fur.